ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/existing-project.markdown

 ### Set up dependency injection

-For Azure Function methods, it's recommended to configure the document store and document sessions with .NET dependency injection.
+For AWS Lambda functions, it's recommended to configure the document store and document sessions with .NET dependency injection.
 The easiest way is to use the community Nuget package [RavenDB.DependencyInjection][nuget-ravendb-di]:

 {CODE-BLOCK:bash}
 dotnet add package RavenDB.DependencyInjection {CODE-BLOCK/}

-The pattern to set up dependency injection to inject an `IAsyncDocumentSession` with Azure Functions differs depending on whether your C# functions are running:
+The pattern to set up dependency injection to inject an `IAsyncDocumentSession` only works reliably with a [ASP.NET Core Lambda function][aws-dotnet-aspnetcore].
+If you are not using the AWS Lambda ASP.NET Core Hosting for .NET, you can still use a more traditional singleton `DocumentStoreHolder` pattern.

-- Follow the [in-process DI guide][az-func-di-ip] for C# class library functions
-- Follow the [out-of-process DI guide][az-func-di-oop] for .NET isolated functions

-Once set up with the appropriate configuration, add a using statement for `Raven.DependencyInjection` which exposes two extension methods:
+In your `Program.cs`, add a using statement for `Raven.DependencyInjection` which exposes two extension methods:

 - `IServiceCollection.AddRavenDbDocStore`
 - `IServiceCollection.AddRavenDbAsyncSession`